-The objectives of the Industrial and Systems Engineering program are to produce graduates who:Student Outcomes are a set of skills that assure the achievement of the ISE program educational objectives.
+The objectives of the Industrial and Systems Engineering program are to produce graduates who will:Student Outcomes are a set of skills that assure the achievement of the ISE program educational objectives.
 Before graduating, ISE students will demonstrate their skills in the following key areas:

-- will be able to design, develop, and implement systems which integrate people, materials, equipment, information and energy
+- design, develop, and implement systems which integrate people, materials, equipment, information and energy

-- will be capable of operating effectively in dynamic and diverse organizations
+- operate effectively in dynamic and diverse organizations

-- will demonstrate a professional attitude, integrity and commitment to life-long learning in their work
+- demonstrate a professional attitude, integrity and commitment to life-long learning in their work

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments, as well as to analyze and interpret data